openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 ### Failure Modes
 The provided certs value will be validated before is it passed to the api-server flag

-This check will cause Microshift to ignore certificates and log the error:
+Those conditions will cause Microshift to ignore certificates and log the error:
 1. certificates files exists in the disk and readable by microshift process.
 1. certificate should be parseable by[x509.ParseCertificate](https://pkg.go.dev/crypto/x509#ParseCertificate).
-1. certificates shouldnt override the internal local certificates which are managed internally.
+1. certificate shouldnt override the internal local certificates which are managed internally.

-This check display warning message at the log and certificate will served by the api-server:
+This condition will cause Microshift to accept ths certificate with a warning in the logs.
-1. certificates is expired.
+1. certificate is expired.

 ## Support Procedures
-Configured certs values to the tls-sni-cert-key TLS handshake command line flag which is passed to the kube-apiserver:
+- Make sure that certificate is served by the kube-apiserver, verify that the certificate path is appended to the `--tls-sni-cert-key` FLAG

 ```shell
 > journalctl -u microshift -b0 | grep tls-sni-cert-key